-Features and Benefits
+1.1 Features and Benefits

-The Avocent® MergePoint UnityTM KVM over IP and Serial Console Switch combines analog and digital technology to provide flexible, centralized control of data center servers and virtual media, and to facilitate the OA&M (operations, activation and maintenance) of remote branch offices where trained operators may be unavailable.
-The IP-based MergePoint Unity switch gives you flexible target device management control and secure remote access from anywhere at anytime.
+The Avocent® MergePoint UnityTM KVM over IP and Serial Console Switch combines analog and digital technology to provide flexible, centralized control of data center servers and virtual media, and to facilitate the operations, activation and maintenance of remote branch offices where trained operators may be unavailable.
+The IP-based MergePoint UnityTM switch gives you flexible target device management control and secure remote access from anywhere at anytime.
+This document supports versions up to and including release 1.30.

-The MergePoint Unity switch provides enterprise customers with the following features and options:
+The MergePoint Unity[TM] switch provides enterprise customers with the following features and options:

-- significant reduction of cable volume - keyboard, video and mouse (KVM) capabilites, configurable for analog (local) or digital (remote) connectivity - true serial capability through Secure Shell (SSH) and Telnet - enhanced video resolution support, up to 1600 x 1200 or 1680 x 1050 (wide-screen) native from target to remote - optional dual power models for redundancy - optional support for managing intelligent power devices - virtual media capability accessed through USB ports - dual independent local port video paths (dedicated to ACI) - dual stack IPv4 (DHCP) and IPv6 (DHCPv6 and auto configuration) for simultaneous access - smart card capability - accessibility to target devices across 10/100 or 1000BaseT (some models) LAN port(s) - supports V.34, V.90 or V.92-compatible modems that may be used to access the switch when an Ethernet connection is not available
+- Significant reduction of cable volume - Keyboard, video and mouse (KVM) capabilities, configurable for analog (local) or digital (remote) connectivity - True serial capability through Secure Shell (SSH) and Telnet - Enhanced video resolution support, up to 1600 x 1200 or 1680 x 1050 (wide-screen) native from target to remote - Optional dual-power models for redundancy - Optional support for managing intelligent power devices - Virtual media capability accessed through USB ports - Dual, independent, local port video paths (dedicated to ACI) - Dual-stack IPv4 (DHCP) and IPv6 (DHCPv6 and auto configuration) for simultaneous access - Smart card capability - Accessibility to target devices across 10/100 or 1000BaseT (some models) LAN port(s) - Supports V.34, V.90 or V.92-compatible modems that may be used to access the switch when an Ethernet connection is not available

-Reduce cable bulk
+1.1.1 Reduce cable bulk